rhuynh502/AIE_CGS_AI/README.md

 Fitness scores will ultimately affect how the weights of the connections change according to the importance of each factor when calculating the fitness score.

+***

+## Conclusion

+This package is designed for other programmers to play around with a neural network and have full customisation when it comes to its uses.
+It will allow users to teach simple or complex AI what they are meant to do rather than write out scripts for their functionality.
+Hopefully after reading the breakdown of the package and what the user must create, you are able to build a network for yourself.

+### Future Goals

+- Convert this system to be a multilayered perceptron rather than single layer.
+    > Uses more than one hidden layer.

+- Create another game that uses this system or another driving system and teach an AI based on that.
+    > Shows that this can be used in other cases.